iambpn/Electron-React-Typescript-StarterCode/README.md

 ## This repo uses electron builder to pack the electrion app
   This repo is exact clone of [Kitze Blog](https://medium.com/@kitze/%EF%B8%8F-from-react-to-an-electron-app-ready-for-production-a0468ecb1da3) this Medium blog with extra typescript configuration added into it.

+  ## How to use this repo?
+  Clone or Download this repo and open console inside of this repo and run `npm install` to install all the required dependency.

   ## Thing I have added:
   - created project with: `npx create-react-app my-app --template typescript` instead of `npx create-react-app my-app`
   - all the `yarn` commands are changed to `npm`